-The Psychology Department is excited announce that the Indians Into Psychology (InPsych) Program has been funded for another five years.
-The program is currently recruiting qualified applicants and will review applications for admission in fall 2020 to the Clinical Psychology Ph.D. program.
-Funded by the US Indian Health Service, the InPsych program is aims to recruit, fund, and train American Indian/Alaska Native graduate students in Clinical Psychology.
+The Psychology Department is excited to announce that the Indians Into Psychology (InPsych) Program is entering its 3rd year of a new five-year funding cycle.
+The program is currently recruiting qualified applicants and will review applications for admission in fall 2021 to the Clinical Psychology Ph.D. program.
+Funded by the US Indian Health Service, the InPsych program aims to recruit, fund, and train American Indian/Alaska Native graduate students in Clinical Psychology.
 The ultimate goal is to send licensed AI/AN clinical psychologists to reservation communities and urban Indian health programs to fill the needs for culturally competent care and address health disparities.

 For more information on the Indians Into Psychology Program please contact Dr. Duncan Campbell, Professor and Director of the Indians Into Psychology Program.